-issues. $\frac{3}{}$ The Commission's rules also provide that I may decline to issue a complaint. $\frac{4}{}$
+to issue a complaint. $\frac{4}{}$

-The Federation in the above unfair practice charge alleges that the Board's compliance with the Teacher Quality Employment Act, N.J.S.A.
-18A:29-5 et seq. ("TQEA") is a "unilateral alteration" of the parties' negotiated salary guide in violation of the Act.
-The Federation claims that the Board improperly eliminated the salary differentials paid to teachers who achieved additional academic credits and/or degrees.
+The Association argues that the Board in effect reduced the salary differentials on the negotiated salary guide when it implemented salary increases in accordance with the Teacher Quality Employment Act, N.J.S.A.
+18A:29-5 et seq. ("TQEA").
+It is alleged that this action constituted a "unilateral alteration" of the 1985-86 negotiated salary guide in violation of subsection 5.4(a)(1) and (a)(5) of the Act.
 The Board denies that it violated the Act.

-Today I issued In re Clark Board of Education and Clark Education Association, D.U.P.
+Today I issued In re Clark Board of Education and Clark

+Education Association, D.U.P.
 No. 86-16.
-The Federation here alleges essentially the same facts as the Association in Clark, where I stated, in pertinent part:
+The Association here alleges essentially the same facts as the Association in Clark where I stated, in pertinent part: